MPAS-Dev/compass/docs/users_guide/machines/anvil.rst

 config options
 --------------

-Here are the default config options added when you choose ``-m anvil`` when setting up test cases or a test suite:
+Here are the default config options added when Anvil is automatically detected or when you choose ``-m anvil`` when setting up test cases or a test suite:

 .. code-block:: cfg